marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 ## Design

-- Ruined by design - Mike Monteiro
+- ~Ruined by design - Mike Monteiro~
+- Notes On The Synthesis of Form - Christopher Alexander

 ## Learning